Environmentalists, Tribes Blast Utah National Monument Plan

 Trump said scaling back the two monuments reversed federal overreach.
 Past presidents have trimmed national monuments 18 times, but there’s never been a court ruling on whether the Antiquities Act also lets them reduce one.

-The Bears Ears plan’s allowance for using vehicle-dragged chains to clear woodland areas for fire prevention and right of way roads in parts of a popular rock climbing area known as Indian Creek are examples that the plan is ill-conceived, said Heidi McIntosh, managing attorney of Earthjustice’s Rocky Mountains office.
-The plan doesn’t do much to curtail off-roading either.
+The Bears Ears plan’s allowance for using vehicle-dragged chains to clear some woodland areas for fire prevention and right of way roads in parts of a popular rock climbing area known as Indian Creek are examples that the plan is ill-conceived, said Heidi McIntosh, managing attorney of Earthjustice’s Rocky Mountains office.
 The organization is among the coalition that sued over Trump’s reduction of the monument.